 The Cape Wild Dogs make for an intriguing wildlife encounter.
 They travel and hunt in packs are they are renowned fighters.
 Sightings of these wild dogs may be seen in any part of the park.
 The national park has one of the healthiest and greatest strongholds of them in the country.

-Trails of Kafue National Park
+Kafue National Park Trails

 Kafue National Park is a wildlife preserve with predators found throughout the park.
 There are no hiking trails like many traditional national parks, however, there are chances to hike and experience the terrain and have chances to see animals while on foot.
 You can take advantage of one of the guided walking safaris.

 Kafue National Park was created to protect a diverse ecosystem grounded on an undulating plateau that is traversed by the Kafue River.
 The savanna grasslands, Mopane forests, and riverine vegetation is home to an array of antelope species as well as a large herd of red lechwe.